securesign/sigstore-ocp/enable-grafana-monitoring.md

 # Enabling Grafana Monitoring for SecureSign

-This guide provides step-by-step instructions to enable Grafana monitoring in a openshift cluster using the grafana operator.
+This guide provides the commands to deploy both the Grafana operator and a Grafana instance in OpenShift.
+It also adds a Prometheus Datasource and configures a dashboard for monitoring Sigstore components.

 Prerequisites
-1. Make sure you have the oc command-line tool installed.
+1. Make sure you have the [oc command-line tool](https://docs.openshift.com/container-platform/4.12/cli_reference/openshift_cli/getting-started-cli.html) installed.
 2. Ensure you are logged into your OpenShift cluster.

-Note: This guide assumes you are using OpenShift version 4.12.
+Note: This guide assumes you are using OpenShift version 4.12 or greater.

 ## Step 1: Installing the operator

-This installs the Grafana operator into the `grafana-operator` namespace.
+This installs the Grafana operator into the `sigstore-monitoring` namespace.
 ```bash
 oc apply -k grafana/operator
 ```

-Tip: Verify the installation by running `oc get pods -n grafana-operator`.
+Tip: Verify the installation by running `oc get pods -n sigstore-monitoring`.

 ## Step 2: Creating a grafana instance